 - Personal data should never be transferred outside of the European Economic Area (EEA) without the knowledge and consent of the Data Protection Officer/GDPR Owner and then only where there is an appropriate “level of protection for the fundamental rights of the data subjects” (adequacy decision or SCCs/BCRs – see Data Transfers within the EEA and to countries outside of the EEA, above).

 - Employees should not save copies of personal data to their own computers.
 Always access and update the central copy of any data.

-The law requires GFA Ltd to take reasonable steps to ensure data is kept accurately and up to date.
-The higher the importance that the personal data is accurate, the greater the effort GFA Ltd will put into ensuring its accuracy.
+The law requires Greenway Financial Advisors Ltd to take reasonable steps to ensure data is kept accurately and up to date.
+The higher the importance that the personal data is accurate, the greater the effort Greenway Financial Advisors Ltd should put into ensuring its accuracy.